-“There are situations where a pet parent has an emergency, and there could be a $4,000 to $5,000 bill for the emergency, and they don’t have the room on their credit card to put the deposit down,” says Healthy Paws CEO Rob Jackson.
-“If the emergency hospital and pet parent immediately faxes info of what’s going to happen to us, we can appraise and pay the hospital.”
+"There are situations where a pet parent has an emergency, and there could be a $4,000 to $5,000 bill for the emergency, and they don’t have the room on their credit card to put the deposit down," said Healthy Paws CEO Rob Jackson in 2012.
+"If the emergency hospital and pet parent immediately faxes info of what’s going to happen to us, we can appraise and pay the hospital."

-That's Jackson at right with his dogs Turner (left) and Lilly, who had her own health scare that recently led to $700 in diagnostic tests.
+Jackson's dog Lilly had her own health scare that led to $700 in diagnostic tests.
 "Pet parents really view their four-legged family members as their children.
-About 43 percent sleep in the pet parent's bed, that's a long way from he dog house in the back yard," he says.
+About 43 percent sleep in the pet parent's bed, that's a long way from the dog house in the back yard," he says.
 "There's hardly a thing we do for our two-legged family members that we can't do for our four-legged family members."

 An ounce of prevention can save a wad of cash

-Teresa Praus-Choe of Las Vegas, Nev., joined VPI in November, paying $17 a month to insure Crispy Bacon, her pot-bellied pig.
-A month later, she filed her first claim when Crispy discovered medication that had been placed within hooves’ reach.
+In 2011, Teresa Praus-Choe of Las Vegas, Nevada, joined VPI, paying $17 a month to insure Crispy Bacon, her pot-bellied pig.
+A month after getting coverage, she filed her first claim when Crispy discovered medication that had been placed within hooves’ reach.

 After calling the ASPCA Poison Control Center (1-888-426-4435) for guidance, the Praus-Choes loaded Crispy into the car bound for an emergency hospital.
 The pig was given an IV and charcoal, then transferred to his veterinarian for two days of monitoring.
 The total bill was $2,000 and VPI covered $350, about 20 months' worth of premiums.

-“He’s like my child and I would not have a child without having health insurance,” Praus-Choe says.
-“It’s more than I would have gotten back if I didn’t have it.”
+"He’s like my child and I would not have a child without having health insurance," Praus-Choe said.
+"It’s more than I would have gotten back if I didn’t have it."